 Intended workflows

-Workflows are an integral part of the reference architecture definition – they help define the requirements that the architecture needs to meet.
-Additionally, clear, and specific workflow definition helps to:
+Workflows are an integral part of the reference architecture definition as they help define the requirements that the architecture needs to meet.
+Additionally, clear and specific workflow definitions help to:

-• Inform system requirements around architecture pillars like performance and scalability, reliability, and security.
+• Define system requirements around architecture pillars like performance and scalability, reliability, and security

-• Inform physical system requirements such as CPU, memory, storage, and networking, which directly impact machine types, sizes, and hardware configurations.
+• Define physical system requirements such as CPU, memory, storage, and networking, which directly impact machine types, sizes, and hardware configurations.

 To ensure that workflows are useful for system design purposes, they need to represent real user experiences.
 This reference architecture was designed with a focus on the Editor persona along with use cases for a general user persona.
 With these audiences identified, the following workflows were selected and developed: